MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 ### What sites does the browser window switch on?

-The early preview will provide switching for the following sites:
+The private preview will provide switching for the following sites:

 - Amazon
 - BestBuy